Sandy 77th BD at Dillon Beach 8/10 - 8/13/20

 "What a wonderful irony that this soul-restoring place is called "Wit's End."
 Whether sun or fog, crashing waves or gentle swells it breeds calm and clarity.
 To be away from the crowds, the media and the rest of the world rejuvenates the mind, replenishes the body and inspires love.
 On our last full day it was partly sunny at noon, locked in fog at 5, yet it cleared to a blazing sunset at 8 and the Milky Way and a million stars shown at midnight.
 Thank you and your family for making this possible and available.
 It is truly magic.
 (And, I had the most wonderful 77th birthday.
 Sandy)"

-the house from the beach. |
+the beach.

 Planning Resources